Hainault Forest

 Euplagia quadripunctaria

-A moth that originates from the Channel Islands.
-Since 2017 it has become a prolific sight in Hainault flying during daytime from July to September.
-Many people mistake it for an orange-coloured butterfly when flying.
-The larvae feed on nettles, hemp-agrimony, plantains and other shrubs.
+A moth native to the Channel Islands has become increasingly common in Hainault since 2017, being active during the day from July to September.
+It is often mistaken for being an orange-coloured butterfly while in flight.
+The larvae consume nettles, hemp-agrimony, plantains, and other shrubs.

 #